davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 samples CK-4 and CK-6 in the high-temperature cohort may indicate a slightly deeper source for these samples.

-Despite the imprecision of the method, Ca-in-olivine barometry suggests that the samples were sourced from relatively deep within the spinel stability field, at depths of ~40 km or greater.
+Despite the imprecision of the method, Ca-in-olivine barometry suggests that the samples were sourced from >40 km, relatively deep within the spinel stability field.

 ### Comparisons with steady-state heat flow

-The depth constraints derived from xenolith thermobarometry above can be compared to surface heat-flow and seismic constraints on the regional geotherm.

-Given our high-confidence temperature measurements for the Crystal Knob xenolith suite, we can generate model entrainment depths by pinning the samples to a conductive geotherm constrained by surface heat flux.
+Estimates of the regional geotherm based on surface heat-flow measurements can be compared to depth constraints from thermobarometry.
+Model entrainment depths by pinning the equilibrium temperatures of the Crystal Knob samples to a conductive geotherm constrained by surface heat flux.
-These can be useful for comparisons with our intrinsic depth constraints from thermobarometry.
 In @fig:depth, we show potential steady-state geotherms for surface heat fluxes ranging from 60 to 120 mW/m^2, all of which intersect the potential depth distributions from spinel stability and Ca-in-olivine barometry.

 These geothermal gradients are calculated using thermal conductivity and diffusivity given in @tbl:model_parameters for the crust to a depth of